 This post may contain affiliate links.
 Read my full disclosure policy.

 This Irish soda bread is dotted with currants and caraway seeds.
 Serve it as you would cornbread, as a breakfast, snack or side dish.

-Known in Ireland as a Spotted Dog or Railway Cake, traditional Irish Soda bread is a simple table bread leavened with baking soda, generously “spotted” with currants and caraway seeds.
-This Irish-American version is a touch sweet — not quite dessert but definitely somewhere in between cake and bread.
-Serve it as you would cornbread: for breakfast, a snack, or side dish.
+Known in Ireland as a Spotted Dog or Railway Cake, traditional Irish Soda bread is a simple table bread leavened with baking soda instead of yeast and generously “spotted” with currants and caraway seeds.
+This Irish-American version is a touch sweet — not quite dessert but definitely somewhere in between a cake and a bread.
+Serve it as you would cornbread — as a breakfast, snack, or side dish.

 Begin by combining 2 tablespoons of the melted butter with the buttermilk and eggs.